xleonzhao/ccnp-encor/16-overlay.md

 * verify both the integrity and authenticity of a message
 * uses a cryptographic hash function in combination with a secret key to produce a hash value
 * requires a secret cryptographic key shared between the sender and the receiver a prior

+#### Diffie-Hellman (DH)

+* An asymmetric key exchange protocol that enables two peers to establish a shared secret key
+  * Agree on a public key: Alice and Bob agree on a large prime number, \(p\), and a generator, \(g\).
+  * Choose private keys: Alice chooses a secret integer, \(a\), as her private key.
+Bob chooses his own private key, \(b\).
+  * Calculate public keys: Alice calculates her public key as \(g^{a}\bmod p\).
+Bob calculates his public key in the same way.
+  * Compute the shared secret: Alice and Bob can both compute the same shared secret number by combining their private keys with the other party's public key.
+The shared secret is \(g^{ab}\bmod p\).
+  * Diffie-Hellman Key Agreement Method (RFC 2631)

+* Cisco recommends avoiding DH groups 1, 2, and 5 and instead using DH groups 14 and higher.
+  * group 1 uses 768 bits, group 2 uses 1024, and group 5 uses 1536

 ## Internet Key Exchange / IKEv1